 Villa Spilla – This restaurant has delicious pasta and seafood dishes, but seating is limited.
 Find a seat in the alleyway or grab a chair inside and watch the chefs at work.

 Bokamorra Pizza – Not far from the stairs leading to Majun Hill is one of Split’s best restaurants.
-A fun and friendly staff, unique cocktails, and out of this world pizza make this one place we would go time and time again.
+A fun and friendly staff, unique cocktails, and out of this world pizza make this one of our favorite places to eat in Split.
+We would go time and time again.

 Pizzeria Portas – Located on one of the small streets, not far from the City Museum, this place has a charming courtyard setting that’s perfect for lunch or dinner.
 The Greek salad was delicious, as was the prosciutto pizza.
 Highly recommend.